Abstract

 DT

-Caval reconstruction with undersized ringed graft after resection of inferior vena cava leiomyosarcoma
+. et al. Caval reconstruction with undersized ringed graft after resection of inferior vena cava leiomyosarcoma.

 Ann Vasc Surg